acmdas/das_fieldstones/morefieldstones2017.md

 ## A Conspiracy of a very few Millionaires
 Fri, 24 Nov 2017

 "The point about the Press is that it is not what it is called.
 It is not the "popular Press."
 It is not the public Press.
 It is not an organ of public opinion.
 It is a conspiracy of a very few millionaires, all sufficiently similar in type to agree on the limits of what this great nation (to which we belong) may know about itself and its friends and enemies.
 The ring is not quite complete; there are old-fashioned and honest papers: but it is sufficiently near to completion to produce on the ordinary purchaser of news the practical effects of a corner and a monopoly.
 He receives all his political information and all his political marching orders from what is by this time a sort of half-conscious secret society, with very few members, but a great deal of money."&mdash;G.K.
-Chesterton: <em>Utopia of Usurers and Other Essays</em>
+Chesterton: *Utopia of Usurers and Other Essays*

 ## Sauce for the Goose
 Fri, 24 Nov 2017